-Dementia is becoming an increasingly prevalent reality in our aging population.
+Dementia & Alzheimer’s are becoming an increasingly prevalent reality in our aging population.

 I’ve seen first hand how it can affect those you care about, and it’s scary.